-One of the largest higher education agricultural institutes in the north-east of Russia.
+YSAA is one of the largest higher education agricultural institutes in the North-East of Russia.

-- Creating a new form of northern breeding sheep type through hybridization of domestic sheep and bighorn sheep.
+- Creating a new northern breeding sheep type through hybridization of domestic sheep and bighorn sheep.
 In 2013-2014 the Academy got the first generation hybrids.

 - Development of methods for storage and future use of wild cloven-hoofed animals’ genetic material.